mariehuynh/getsetworkshop/editors.md

 #### Modern editors

 Editors have come a long way since the 70's, adding all sorts of new features along the way.
-Some, like Sublime Text, have their own built-in package management system for all the plugins and customizations people have contributed.
+Some, like Sublime Text, have their own built-in package management system for all the plugins and customizations people have contributed, of which there are many because you can customize just about everything.